 As differentiators from previous generations, Millennials describe themselves as multitaskers, connected and tech-savvy (Abbot, 2013), and interested in rapid learning and rapid career development with the kind of job flexibility that will support a balanced work and private life (Williams, 2017).

 They are clear that their interest is in being multidimensional problem-solvers and design thinkers vs. being a regular employee.
 Many are wary that some traditional industries lack diversity in tasks to perform (Ivy Investments, n.d.), so they would feel bored and stuck with a job that has little impact.
 Then, they would feel disincentivized to change jobs again and again until they find the one that fits.

 It’s more important for Millenials to have a job that fits THEM than to be the ones who fit the job.
 This is their main difference with Gen X and even more – with Baby Boomers.

 Colleges as institutes of higher education have their own needs and rubrics of success.
 Historically, college credentials have been defined by metrics that are focused on variables such as institutional ranking and faculty publication.
-Recently, the trend has been moving towards weighing the value of a students’ credential by how well it prepares them for career, and how employable students are right after graduation.
+Recently, the trend has been moving towards weighing the value of a students’ credential by how well it prepares them for a career, and how employable students are right after graduation.

-Employers have a workforce that differentiates the company thanks to its multidimensional, and “out of box” skillset.
+Employers have a workforce that differentiates the company thanks to its multidimensional and “out-of-box” skillset.